suboxide/LegionLand/README.md

+!
+Do not use or try this this will most likely not work

 # LegionLand &nbsp; [![bluebuild build badge](https://github.com/suboxide/legionland/actions/workflows/build.yml/badge.svg)](https://github.com/suboxide/legionland/actions/workflows/build.yml)

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.